Chair of the NATO Military Committee

-The current Chair of the NATO Military Committee is lieutenant admiral Rob Bauer, former Chief of Defence of the Netherlands, who took office on 25 June 2021.
+The current Chair of the NATO Military Committee is Admiral Giuseppe Cavo Dragone, former Chief of the Defence Staff of Italy, who took office on 17 January 2025.

 Origins

 In accordance with Article 9 of the North Atlantic Treaty and the guidance given by the Working Group on the North Atlantic Treaty Organization during the first Council session in Washington in 1949, the Defence Committee rapidly established the Military Committee.
 During its few sessions held behind closed doors in Washington, the Military Committee gave policy guidance on military matters to the Standing Group, and advice on military questions to the Defence Committee and other bodies, and it recommended military measures for the unified defence of the North Atlantic region to the Defence Committee.
 The Military Committee was directly subordinate to the Defence Committee, and each member nation was represented by its chief of staff or a deputy.
 Iceland, which had no military forces, was represented by a civilian.
 Each member state in turn held the Chair of the Military Committee for one year (C1 D-1/2, DC 1/2).

 Two other groups which also sat in Washington came directly under the Military Committee: